FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-12-21-deploy-a-hugo-static-site-to-azure-with-github-actions.md

     package: '${{ env.WORKING_DIRECTORY }}/public/dist-blog'
 ```

 Great.
-As we have done that now, we can use the Azure CLI to upload our cdn files to the storage account.
+As we have done that now, we can use the Azure CLI to upload our CDN files to the storage account.

 ## Uploading the files to a storage account